|Date reviewed:||September 2019|

 The SENco contacts and meets with feeder Primary School’s to discuss and plan transition from Primary to Secondary School.
 Where required, extra transition sessions are provided during the summer term for students with SEND, in addition to a comprehensive Junior Links programme.
 School also has two extra full transition days for all students coming into Y7.

 In Y10, Students undertake a week’s work experience to enable them to experience the world of work and sample a potential career.
-School has close links with the Connexions Service and has an adviser on school.
-Students with SEND are priorities to see the Connexions Service.
-The Connexions Service has an adviser at all EHC Annual Reviews for Years 9, 11, and P16.

 The school has close links with St Clares and St Martins Special School, with significant numbers joining the Lees Brook P16 Centre.